Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-glview-mn.md

 This feature is supported in mobile applications only.

-The GLView component renders OpenGL® in an Elementary object, which hides Evas GL complexity.
+The GLView component renders OpenGL&reg; in an Elementary object, which hides Evas GL complexity.

-For more information, see the [OpenGL® ES](../../graphics/opengl-n.md) guide and the [GLView](../../../../../org.tizen.native.mobile.apireference/group__Elm__GLView.html) API.
+For more information, see the [OpenGL&reg; ES](../../graphics/opengl-n.md) guide and the [GLView](../../../../../org.tizen.native.mobile.apireference/group__Elm__GLView.html) API.

 **Figure: GLView component**